Nonparametric learning for impulse control problems: Data driven impulse controls

 Note that the estimated threshold is constant in the exploitation periods, i.e. in exploitation periods $[\tau_{n-1},\tau_{n})$ it holds that

-There, we use a threshold impulse control strategy with threshold $\widehat{y^*}_T$ and then again restart the process in $\yn$.
+There, we use a threshold impulse control strategy with threshold $\widehat{y}_T$ and then again restart the process in $\yn$.
 We call such a strategy $K$ combining {exploration and exploitation periods} a \emph{data driven impulse strategy}.

 The main question now is how to balance the time $S_T$ spent in exploration periods and $T-S_T$ in exploitation periods.
 Obviously, $S_T$ needs to converge to $\infty$ and $S_T/T$ to 0 to obtain convergence to the optimal value.
 We now analyse the rate by balancing the error rates from exploration and exploitation:\ In the exploration periods, we receive no payoff, hence the cumulated regret until $T$\ is of order $S_T$.
 In the exploitation periods, the regret is caused by choosing a suboptimal threshold.
 By Proposition \ref{prop:nonparam_estimator}, the cumulated regret is bounded by $c\int_0^T S_t^{-1/2}dt$.
 Balancing out leads to choosing $S_T\approx T^{2/3}$.
-More precisely:
+More precisely, we use the following condition \eqref{eq:S_t-bed}.
+The existence of such strategies is straightforward using elementary renewal theory, see \cite[Appendix B]{christensen2021learning} for a very similar construction.

 \begin{thm} Let $K$ be a data driven impulse strategy as described above with exploration time $S_T$ that grows as $T^{2/3}$ in the following sense: there exist constants $m,M>0$ such that

 for all\ $b\in\Sigma(\beta,\LL)$.
 Then, the difference of optimal reward rate $\Phi(b)$ and the expected data driven reward rate is of uniform order $O\big({T^{-1/3}}\big)$, that is, there exists $D>0$ such that